 The Korean War by Max Hastings

 I don’t know about you but the Korean War was not covered at all when I was in school.
 I was embarrassingly naïve about it until just before we moved to South Korea and we both went on a history reading binge.
 We found a traumatic, bloody, and captivating story of civil unrest, political divides, and Western interference.
 The Korean War by Max Hastings will teach you everything you need to know about the story of the Korean War.
 Everyone should know more about what divided the North and South and the lasting legacy of that decision.

 Read More: Here are some useful travel articles to check out before you visit South Korea.

 The Court Dancer by Shin Kyung-sook (Tr.
 Anton Hur)

-As I mention in our review of this dazzling book back in 2018, Shin has a gift for understanding her own people, her own society, with all of its beauty and its failings.
+As I mentioned in our review of this dazzling book back in 2018, Shin has a gift for understanding her own people, her own society, with all of its beauty and its failings.
 The Court Dancer is based on a true story and tells the tale of a 19th Century French diplomat who comes to Korea and falls in love with a court dancer, eventually bringing her to France in the way one would a museum piece.
 If you want to understand pre-Korean War history and see what European globalisation looks like from an Eastern perspective, this book will prove illuminating.
 Visiting Koreas beautiful palaces after reading this book is a real treat.

 Drifting House by Krys Lee